- Aggie Horticulture

 The topography consists of broad, level plateaus and rolling hills to steep hills and canyon walls with a few long narrow valleys.

-According to the 2000 Census, the total County population is now 1,081.
+According to the 2010 Census, the total County population is around 984.
 Dryden is the only other town in the county.

 Already a leader in Rural Technology, Sanderson had early local dial-up internet service and was featured in a PBS television special, “Digital Nation.”
 We now have both wireless and dial-up internet access, and public access internet from the library and Visitor Center (among other locations), and web sites for the county, school district and many businesses.
 The “Digital Divide” will not separate us from an educated workforce and pursuit of opportunity in and from Terrell County.

-Our geographic location and altitude of about 3,000 feet give Sanderson and the County a climate similar to that of Egypt and unparalleled in the Southwest!
+Our geographic location and altitude of about 3,000 feet gives Sanderson and the County a climate similar to that of Egypt and unparalleled in the Southwest!
 Most days are wonderfully clear, sunny and breezy.
 Total snowfall is 2/10 inches a year.
-Are we rural ? the nearest traffic signal is 65 miles away!
+Are we rural?
+The nearest traffic signal is 65 miles away!